I jolt awake at 2 am. I don’t look at the clock.

 My doctor does prescribe compounded products when they make sense, but did point out to me that the dosage in compounded products is not always reliable.
 And guess what?
 200 mg of pharmaceutical oral micronized progesterone has me sleeping well.

 I have had one night where I woke at 2 am in the 6 months since I started taking the pharmaceutical product.
-Compared to it being a regular occurrence when I was on 400 mg of compounded oral micronized progesterone.
+It used to be a regular occurrence when I was on 400 mg of compounded oral micronized progesterone.

 Progesterone For Sleep Is Off-label